-Facies maps were hand-drawn by the geologist for each of the 13 zones within Unayzah-A Reservoir.
+Facies maps were hand-drawn by the geologist for each of the 13 zones within 'Unayzah (A) reservoir.
 This was accomplished by simply assigning a facies type for each well for a given zone.
 This facies type represents the facies with the highest proportion for a given zone.
-A facies value was then plotted for every well location and directional data from bore hole image logs in the form of a trend was placed next to the facies type.
-This map was then hand contoured honoring the facies type, directional indication from well image logs, and the regional depositional characteristics of Unayzah Formation (Fig. 3).
+A facies value was then plotted for every well location, and directional data from bore hole image logs in the form of a trend were placed next to the facies type.
+This map was then hand-contoured honoring the facies type, directional indication from well image logs and the regional depositional characteristics of 'Unayzah formation (fig. 3).

 These hand-drawn maps were then used to build a 3D environment of depositional facies model for the entire reservoir.
-This was done by treating each facies type from the hand-drawn facies maps as a region and then separately distributing facies available at wells within that region using a categorical geostatistical algorithm for facies namely Sequential Indicator Simulation (SIS).
-Fig. 4 shows comparison between facies maps for a selected zone and the resulting 3D model.
+This was done by treating each facies type from the hand-drawn facies maps as a region, and then separately distributing facies available at wells within that region using a categorical geostatistical algorithm for facies, namely SIS.
+Fig. 4 shows comparisons between facies maps for a selected zone and the resulting 3D model.